“Emotions and senses generate the shape of a map,

 and mixed-media compositions that map emotion, memory, and human connection.

-His work transforms invisible structures, psychological, urban, and digital, into vibrant visual cartographies of color and form.
+Each work transforms invisible psychological, urban, and digital structures into vibrant visual cartographies of color and form.

-Selected artworks series on canvas and paper ⇣
+Selected Abstract Paintings on Canvas and Paper ⇣

 “Following a drifting process (dérive),